fhlyhv/BISN/README.md

 variables.
 Missing data can be represented by NaN in XDat.
 The resulting K matrix will be a sparse matrix.

-You need to reduce the step size eta (see below) if the algorithm divergences (e.g., some very large values suddenly appears).
+You need to reduce the step size upper bound eta (see below) if the algorithm divergences (e.g., some very large values suddenly appears).
 By default, we set eta = 300.

 options.eta = 100;
 K = BISN_integrated(XDat, options);

-On the other hand, you may consider increasing the step size if the algorithm doesn't diverge and you want to speed up the convergence.
+On the other hand, you may consider increasing eta if the algorithm doesn't diverge and you want to speed up the convergence.

 Instead of simply estmating L and D from the data (which is given by the